hacf-fr/hassRenaultZE/README.md

 # hassRenaultZE
-A custom component for [Home Assistant](http://home-assistant.io/) to add battery status from the [Renault ZE Services website](https://www.services.renault-ze.com).
+A custom component for [Home Assistant](http://home-assistant.io/) to add battery status from the MyRenault services.

-This is based on work by [edent](https://github.com/edent/Renault-Zoe-API)
+This is based on work by [jamesremuscat](https://github.com/jamesremuscat/pyze)

 ## What's Available?
 The custom component will create a sensor with the battery charge level (in %), together with the following attributes: